Houston Collaborative Divorce Lawyer

 If you are interested in the collaborative law process , you can turn to The Tholstrup Law Firm, L.P.
 Our Houston collaborative divorce attorney can walk you through the process, bring in appropriate outside professionals, such as accountants, appraisers, child psychologists, and more for any needed guidance, and advise and represent you throughout the process.

 Our firm is dedicated to providing alternative methods to resolving family issues for clients throughout the area.

-Looking for a collaborative law attorney?
-Contact The Tholstrup Law Firm, L.P. online or at (713) 533-8457 to learn more in a free, initial consultation.
+Looking for a collaborative law attorney in Houston, TX?
+Contact The Tholstrup Law Firm, L.P. online to learn more in a free, initial consultation.

 When Is Collaborative Divorce Appropriate or Inappropriate?